Cyrus Kar at Spenta Productions is making movies about historical Persian figures - Cyrus the Great Movie, Learn About Cyrus the Great

 Spenta Productions | The Truth Behind Christmas

 The Yalda festival was a Mithraic celebration, which finds its origins among the earliest Iranians.
-But in 53 BCE, when Roman legions, unable to conquer Parthian Mithraists, adopted Mithra the "Unconquered Sun" for themselves, the Yule Tide became an official celebration of the Roman Empire.
+But after the Roman General, Marcus Licinius Crassus was trounced at the Battle of Carrhae by Iranian Pathians in 53 BCE, Roman Legions adopted their superior God Mithra, the “Unconquered Sun,” for themselves and the Yule Tide became an official celebration of the Roman Empire.

-Most Christians know that December 25th is not the actual date of Jesus' birth.
+Most Christians know that December 25th is not the actual date of Jesus’ birth.
 But to call it "Christmas" stretches the limits of irony as early Christians, even some today, did their best to abolish it.
-Polydor Virgil, an early British Christian, said "Dancing, masques, mummeries, stageplays, and other such Christmas disorders now in use with Christians, were derived from these Roman Saturnalian and Bacchanalian festivals; which should cause all pious Christians eternally to abominate them."
+Polydor Virgil, an early British Christian, famously said "Dancing, masques, mummeries, stage-plays, and other such Christmas disorders from these Roman Saturnalia and Bacchanalian festivals . . . should cause all pious Christians eternally to abominate them."

 In a compromise, the Catholic Church, in the beginning of the 4th century CE, agreed to celebrate the birthday of Yeshua of Nazareth (later known as Jesus Christ) on December 25th, two days removed from its original Yule date.
 Eastern churches followed suit and began to celebrate Christmas after 375 CE.
 Ireland started in the 5th century.
 The church in Jerusalem started in the 7th century.
 Austria, England and Switzerland in the 8th.
 Slavic lands in the 9th and 10th centuries.